laurabuxton/braze-docs-1/_docs/_partners/data_and_infrastructure_agility/data_privacy/datagrail.md

 4. Enter a separate Braze instance and API key for this new account.
 5. Select **Connect**.

-Email DataGrail at support@datagrail.io with any issues or questions regarding your integration.
+*This integration is maintained by DataGrail.
+Email support@datagrail.io with any issues or questions regarding your integration.*

-*This integration is maintained by DataGrail.*